 - to continually model and promote open collaboration and change

 The main studios of the School of Dance are located in the Terra Building at 211 South Broad Street.
 These spacious, bright, and well-lit studios are fully equipped with barres and mirrors, huge windows, pianos, and audio consoles.
 Their floors are constructed with four-inch, state-of-the-art suspension for the safest and most comfortable dancing surface available.
 The School of Dance utilizes both on-campus performance spaces such as the YGym Dance Theater located inside Gershman Hall and off-campus venues such as FringeArts.
 The Albert M. Greenfield Library contains books, journals, DVDs, and videotapes devoted to dance, which are available to students for research and coursework.

 The dance curriculum is designed to balance a great range of experiences with small learning communities.
-It is divided into two parts: Foundation Series (freshmen and sophomore) and Research/Portfolio Series (junior and seniors).
+It is divided into two parts: Foundation Series (first-year and sophomores) and Research/Portfolio Series (juniors and seniors).